fusioninventory/documentation/docs/Advanced_topics/dev/pluginglpi_unit_test.md

----
-layout: single
-title: Run unit tests for plugin FusionInventory for GLPI
+# Run unit tests for plugin FusionInventory for GLPI
----

 How to run unit tests for plugin FusionInventory for GLPI

-# Preprare installation
+## Preprare installation

 1. Have a glpi installation
 2. URL to access this specific GLPI must be **http://127.0.0.1/fusion0.84** for version 0.84 of the plugin
 3. Put plugin FusionInventory in glpi/plugins like standard install